-When you washed clothes you probably used a lot more water than you usually do and because you have a clog it filled the trunk line up until it came out of tub drains.
-The water gets sucked out of the toilets because the trunk is full of water so it cuts off the toilet’s ventilation which siphons out the toilet.
+When you wash clothes you’re using a lot more water than usual.
+A clog down in the trunk line can backfill until it comes out of the tub drains.
+The water leaves the toilets because the trunk is full of water so it cuts off the toilet’s ventilation.
+This, in turn, siphons out the toilet.

 You’ll need to find where the clog is and snake it out.
 You can try a residential snake available at Amazon here (affiliate link) but sometimes it takes an industrial snake that shoots high-pressure water so you’ll need to hire a plumber.

 They are around $25 at your local home improvement store or order one from Amazon here (affiliate link).

 Rural mobile homes with septic tanks are often drained into the yard.
 This practice should not occur for a few good reasons.

 Draining the water into the yard can cause a variety of issues that many homeowners don’t think about.
 First, the drain usually ends up draining close to the home so water ends up under the home.
 That amount of water cannot be dried up with a few vents in the skirting.
 Mold and mildew love dark wet places.
 It can also cause condensation issues with your furnace and ductwork.

 Second, wet ground is soft ground which doesn’t hold weight very well and manufactured homes are pretty heavy.
 Third, grey water is not safe.
 It can introduce a variety of chemicals and elements that shouldn’t be close to the home.
 There’s a reason local code requires 100 feet between septic and water source.